newmayor/researchproject_deepDIC/README.md

-      ├── notebooks                             # contains ML model for DisplacementNet and notebook for testing ML model ├── dataset_generation                    # scripts to generate speckle image dataset ├── notebooks_archive                     # contains previously developed ML models to sanity check against ├── test                                  # test scripts and notebooks for sanity checking data ├── requirements.txt                      # install dependencies from this file └── README.md
+      ├── notebooks                             # contains ML model for DisplacementNet and notebook for testing ML model ├── dataset_generation                    # scripts to generate speckle image dataset ├── notebooks_archive                     # contains previously developed ML models to sanity check against ├── dataset_samples                       # samples of synethtically generate images used in training ├── test                                  # test scripts and notebooks for sanity checking data ├── requirements.txt                      # install dependencies from this file └── README.md